seek-oss/listo/README.md

 Use questionnaires and checklists to make it easy to do the right thing, regarding the software you build.

+Want to see Listo in action?
+Checkout the demo here: [https://listo-demo.herokuapp.com/](https://listo-demo.herokuapp.com/)!

 ## About